rinnocente/gromed-ts-tutorial-2017/README.md

 Change the password, that initially is set to *mammamia* , with the **passwd** command.

 ### Use of vector instruction sets (SIMD)

-Different binaries and libraries have been compiled for some of the SIMD instruction sets :
-**None SSE2 SSE4.1 AVX_256 AVX2_256 AVX_512** each in different build subdirs of gromacs-2016.3.
-By default the binary and libraries compiled with SSE2, that should be supported by now by everything, has been installed.
+By default the binary and libraries of gromacs installed are compiled for the SSE2 simd instructions, that by now, should be supported by everything (and this means also virtual machines).
-A script can eventually install a more performant version automatically :
+If you have a more perfomant SIMD instruction set like **SSE4.1 AVX_256 AVX2_256 AVX_512** then you can compile and install in an easy way a better suited version :
 ```
 cd gromacs-2016.3
 bash tune-gromacs.sh
 ```
-this script uses sudo and therefore the password is required.
+this script uses sudo to install gromacs.

 ### Tree of directories in /home/gromed :